Stock market today: Asian stocks are mixed after China reports weaker manufacturing in June - ExBulletin

 Stock market today: Asian stocks are mixed after China reports weaker manufacturing in June

-Stocks were mixed on Friday in Asia after China announced slowdown in factory activity in June due to lower consumer spending and export demand.
+BANGKOK (AP) Stocks were mixed on Friday in Asia after China reported a slowdown in factory activity in June due to weaker consumer spending and export demand.

 Tokyo and Sydney fell while Seoul, Shanghai and Hong Kong advanced.
 US futures were little changed and oil prices rose.

-Adding to signs that an economic rebound after the end of virus checks is cooling, an official survey showed Chinese factory activity contracted for another month in June as export orders declined.
+Adding to signs that an economic rebound after the end of virus checks is cooling, an official survey showed Chinese factory activity contracted for another month in June as export orders were decreasing.

 The world’s second-largest economy has come back to life after pandemic controls on travel and business activities ended in December.
-But this recovery has faded due to weak consumer spending at home and low demand for exports next interest rate hikes in the United States and Europe to calm inflation.
+But this recovery has faded due to weak consumer spending in the country and weak demand for exports following interest rate hikes in the United States and Europe to calm inflation.

 Going forward, political support will be essential to prevent a further deceleration in growth.
 Aside from a few token rate cuts, officials have so far been slow to announce meaningful stimulus, Capital Economics’ Julian Evans-Pritchard said in a commentary.